wistia/wistia-open-docs/_posts/contacts.md

 ## How to create contact groups

-Contact groups are created and managed from the Contacts area of the Wistia application.
+Contact groups are created and managed from the Users area of the Wistia application.
 To get to this area, choose "Contacts" from the Account tab on any page in your Wistia account.